What’s the best way to get to know the School of Education at Mills College?

 If admitted, may I defer my enrollment to another semester?

 Yes, after paying your enrollment deposit, you may automatically defer for one academic year.
-After that, you must have the permission of the program director.

 May I transfer credits from another institution?

 Yes, for some degree programs.
 Each program director determines the particular course credits that may be awarded for prior course work.